NCSU GIS/MEA582:

 Buffers

-Find developed areas impacted by noise from highways
+Find developed areas potentially impacted by noise from highways

 Set region and create buffers along major roads.